BeggarsMattM/symfony4/knpu/ep1-stellar/css-assets.md

 # Assets: CSS & JavaScript

-Even astronauts - who *generally* spend their time staring into the black absyss - demand a site that is *less* ugly than this!
+Even astronauts - who *generally* spend their time staring into the black abyss - demand a site that is *less* ugly than this!
 Let's fix that!

 If you download the course code from the page that you're watching this video on